-Other clients include: Lufthansa in arbitration and litigation with a Thai provider of IT services; a Singapore trading arm of the world’s largest private-sector coal company; a Chinese state-owned company; and companies listed on the Mumbai and Malaysian stock exchanges.
+Other clients include: Lufthansa in arbitration and litigation with a Thai provider of IT services; a Singapore trading arm of the world’s largest private-sector coal company; a Fortune 500 company; and a Cayman Islands investor group

-In 2014, the firm won a US$140 million award in an UNCITRAL dispute arising out of a fire at a Malaysian petroleum storage facility.
-It also settled a complex US$120 million property development dispute in Vietnam involving conflict of laws and Vietnamese real property ownership issues.
+In 2014, the firm won a US$140 million award in an UNCITRAL dispute arising out of a fire at a Malaysian petroleum storage facility, and settled a US$120 million property development dispute in Vietnam.

 Further back, it helped the Philippines defeat a US$565 million ICC claim by a German-led consortium over a concession to build and operate a terminal at the international airport in Manila, as co-counsel to White & Case.

-It acted in the first-ever case at the Vietnam International Arbitration Centre in which non-Vietnamese counsel have appeared in the merits hearing, winning a favourable outcome for a Malaysian motoring client.
+It has also acted in the first-ever case at the Vietnam International Arbitration Centre in which non-Vietnamese counsel have appeared in the merits hearing, winning a favourable outcome for a Malaysian motoring client.